Treatments and drugsBy Mayo Clinic staff

 - Steroids.
 Corticosteroid medications, such as prednisone, reduce inflammation and pain and slow joint damage.
 Side effects may include thinning of bones, cataracts, weight gain and diabetes.
 Doctors often prescribe a corticosteroid to relieve acute symptoms, with the goal of gradually tapering off the medication.

 - Disease-modifying antirheumatic drugs (DMARDs).
 These drugs can slow the progression of rheumatoid arthritis and save the joints and other tissues from permanent damage.
-Common DMARDs include methotrexate (Trexall), leflunomide (Arava), hydroxychloroquine (Plaquenil), sulfasalazine (Azulfidine) and minocycline (Dynacin, Minocin, others).
+Common DMARDs include methotrexate (Trexall), leflunomide (Arava), hydroxychloroquine (Plaquenil) and sulfasalazine (Azulfidine).
 Side effects vary but may include liver damage, bone marrow suppression and severe lung infections.

 - Immunosuppressants.
 These medications act to tame your immune system, which is out of control in rheumatoid arthritis.
-Examples include azathioprine (Imuran, Azasan), cyclosporine (Neoral, Sandimmune, Gengraf) and cyclophosphamide (Cytoxan).
+Examples include azathioprine (Imuran, Azasan) and cyclosporine (Neoral, Sandimmune, Gengraf).
 These medications can increase your susceptibility to infection.

 - Other drugs.
 Several other rheumatoid arthritis drugs target a variety of processes involved with inflammation in your body.
-These drugs include anakinra (Kineret), abatacept (Orencia), rituximab (Rituxan) and tocilizumab (Actemra).
-Side effects vary but may include itching, severe abdominal pain, headache, runny nose or sore throat.
+These drugs include anakinra (Kineret), abatacept (Orencia), rituximab (Rituxan), tocilizumab (Actemra) and tofacitinib (Xeljanz).
+Side effects vary but may include itching, abdominal pain, headache, runny nose or sore throat.

 Your doctor may send you to a therapist who can teach you exercises to help keep your joints flexible.
 The therapist may also suggest new ways to do daily tasks, which will be easier on your joints.
 For example, if your fingers are sore, you may want to pick up an object using your forearms.

 Assistive devices can make it easier to avoid stressing your painful joints.
-For instance, using specially designed gripping and grabbing tools may make it easier to work in the kitchen if you have pain in your fingers.
-Try a cane to help you get around.
-Catalogs and medical supply stores also may be places to look for ideas.
+For instance, a kitchen knife equipped with a saw handle helps protect your finger and wrist joints.
+Tools such as buttonhooks can make it easier to get dressed.
+Catalogs and medical supply stores are good places to look for ideas.

 If medications fail to prevent or slow joint damage, you and your doctor may consider surgery to repair damaged joints.
 Surgery may help restore your ability to use your joint.
 It can also reduce pain and correct deformities.
 Rheumatoid arthritis surgery may involve one or more of the following procedures: